-The increase in demand of N-95 masks is also impacting the supply for industrial PPE.
+The increase in the demand of N-95 masks is also impacting the supply for industrial PPE.
 Suppliers have shifted their focus towards masks and gloves that can prevent the spread of the coronavirus and have stopped manufacturing other PPEs like industrial safety glasses, welding helmets and chemical resistant gloves.

 Supply Shortages Can Be Addressed by Increasing Capacity and New Players

-This outbreak has led to PPE stockpiles depleting and producers are reporting backlogs of between 4 to 6 months.
+This outbreak has led to PPE stockpiles depleting and producers are reporting backlogs of 4 to 6 months.
 Supplies are stagnating and the market situation has become severe.
-In addition, the coronavirus outbreak forced the prolonged closure of all factories in China through most of February, with many of them still yet to reopen.
+In addition, the coronavirus outbreak forced the prolonged closure of all factories in China through most of February, with many of them yet to reopen.
 As the world’s global hub for manufacturing, shutdowns in China result in supply chain disruptions for PPE manufacturers that rely on raw materials or products from China.
-Thus, the world is facing a global shortage of face masks, goggles and other personal protective apparel, especially for buyers who deal with medical supplies.
+Thus, the world is facing a global shortage of face masks, goggles and other personal protective apparel, especially for buyers dealing with medical supplies.
 As China continues to consume more of the protective gear it produces, the rest of the world is fighting over what is left.

 Crucial Measures Adopted by China in a Bid to Cater to the Demand Perimeter

-Chinese officials are engaging with foreign suppliers in order to meet the PPE supply-demand gap.
+Chinese officials are engaging with foreign suppliers to meet the PPE supply-demand gap.
 China has enlisted the help of Paulson Manufacturing, a U.S.-based firm, to help with the country's shortage of goggles and facemasks, signing a $2 million contract to produce 5,000 goggles and 5,000 shields per day.
-That’s about 10 times as much as the company normally produces per day.
+That’s about 10 times as much the company normally produces per day.
 However, the suppliers themselves are facing hurdles due to the unavailability of raw materials and outbound logistics, as countries have greatly restricted exports while many airlines have also shut down flights to and from China.

 China is also booking the entire local manufacturing capacities from local and outside Chinese players.
 For example, Medicom Group, a Montreal-based mask maker, received a letter from Chinese officials ordering it to sell the entire output from its factory in Shanghai to the city’s local government.
 Medicom was also requested to ramp up production in Shanghai but its workforce was winnowed by travel restrictions that kept many employees from returning to the plant after the Lunar New Year.
 Factories outside China are also being requested to reorient the supplies to the orient.
 Medicom is raising output at its factories in France and the United States as demand swells for masks produced in other countries.
-The French plant, which typically makes around 170 million face masks a year, has received orders for 500 million.
+The French plant, which typically makes around 170 million face masks a year, has received orders for 500 million masks.